FrancisMengx/OSProject/doc/README.txt

 Feature Descriptions:

 	Print to Console: A user is prompted to enter a message in the console.
 After pressing ENTER, The message will be displayed on the next line.

-	Reading Sectors: The contents can read from a given sector on the floppy disk and print the 				 results on the screen.
+	Reading Sectors: The given contents can read from a given sector on the floppy disk and print the results on the screen.

 	Backspace: The user can press the BACKSPACE key to delete characters from an input before pressing ENTER to submit the input.

 	Interrupt Handler: The operating system has an interrupt handler that will execute when an interrupt 0x21 occurs.

 	Shell: A user is prompted by the shell when running the operating system.
 After executing a command from the shell, the shell will be reloaded to use again.

 	Execute Command: A user can type "execute program" in the shell and then press "ENTER" to run a program from the shell.

 	Type Command: A user can type "type filename" in the shell and then press "ENTER" to print a file from the shell.

+	Delete Command: A user can type "delete filename" in the shell and press "ENTER" to remove the file from the floppy.

+	Create Command: A user can type "create filename" in the shell and press "ENTER" to create a new file.
+Then the user will be prompted to enter multiple lines for the file until the user enters an empyty line.

+	Write Sector: The given contents can be written to the given sector number.

+	Write File: The given contents can be stored in a sector and mapped to the given filename.
+The user must provide the number of sectors the contents will occupy.

+	Copy Command: A user can type "copy file1 file 2" in the shell and press "ENTER" to copy the contents of file1 to a new file, file2.

+	Dir Command: A user can type "dir" in the shell and press "ENTER" to print all files in the directory.
+This command also prints the number of sectors that each file occupies.